ryandotsmith/nginx-buildpack/readme.md

-## Heroku Buildpack: NGINX
+## Heroku Buildpack: nginx

 This buildpack was forked from https://github.com/ryandotsmith/nginx-buildpack but is taking a slightly different approach by now.

+The basic idea:
+ * Build nginx and dependencies from source
+ * Install nginx inside the target app
-The basic idea: build from source and install NGINX inside a dyno and allow that dyno to configure its operation.
+ * Allow that dyno to configure nginx operation.

+The original repo was focused on running nginx AND another app server in the target dyno, and synchronizing start and exit for both.
+This version is for nginx alone, serving static content or proxying or whatever.

 ### Versions